 There are 3.8 billion email users worldwide, so if you’re looking for a way to reach your customers, email is the perfect way to find them.
 On average, email generates $38 for every dollar spent, which is a 3,800% return on investment, making email marketing one of the channels with the highest ROI.

-Email marketing is focused on a targeted list of people who have a known or qualified interest in a product or service.
-Done correctly, email marketing allows a business to keep their customers informed, while delivering a personalized marketing experience.
+Email marketing focuses on a targeted list of people with a known or qualified interest in a product or service.
+Done correctly, email marketing lets a business keep their customers informed, while delivering a personalized marketing experience.

 What is Email Marketing?

-Email as a marketing tool is a great way to promote a product or service.
-Email marketing can make customers aware of new products, discounts, and other services.
-It can also be a softer sell, a way to educate your audience on the value of your brand or keep customers engaged between purchases.
+Email marketing is a great way to promote a product or service.
+Email marketing can inform customers of new products, discounts, and other services.
+It can also be a softer sell, a way to educate your audience on the value of your brand, or keep customers engaged between purchases.
 The possibilities are practically endless in the ways email marketing can be used to communicate with both prospects and customers.

 Email marketing works!
 Among the many obstacles small businesses face is finding a cost-efficient way to market their brand to a broader audience.
 That’s where email marketing comes in.
 Whether it’s a startup or an established company, a well-executed email marketing plan is key to promoting and growing a business, increasing revenue, and generating more sales.